Tepexic/whack-a-vue/README.md

 The countdoun timer resets at the end of every level.

 All CSS styling is handled by TailwindCSS.
+[See it live on Netlify](https://whack-a-vue.netlify.app/)

 ## Dependencies